VitorBigelli/my_reads/README.md

 # Running the "My Reads" app

+1. Make sure that you have [Node.js](https://nodejs.org/en/download/) and npm installed.
-1. Make sure you have npm latest version installed in your computer.
+2. Make sure you have npm latest version installed in your computer.
 You can do this by running
 ```
 npm install npm@latest
 ```
-2. Download or clone the repository into your computer;
+3. Download or clone the repository into your computer;
-3. In your command prompt install the `create-react-app` by running:
+4. In your command prompt install the `create-react-app` by running:
 ```
 npm install -g create-react-app
 ```
 .
 This command will install the ```create react-app``` package globally.
-4. Navigate to the downloaded folder (or cloned repository) and run the following command:
+5. Navigate to the downloaded folder (or cloned repository) and run the following command:
 ```
 npm start
 ```